eclipse-archived/ceylon-ide-eclipse/README.md

     This is normally included inside the Eclipse Standard Package.

-4. Use `File > Import... > Existing Projects into Workspace` to import the projects from this root directories :
+4. Use `File > Import... > Existing Projects into Workspace` to import the Java projects that are in these directories :

     ```
     ceyon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui
     ceyon-ide-eclipse/plugins/com.redhat.ceylon.test.eclipse.plugin
     ceyon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.android.plugin
+    ```
+    And also the Ceylon project that is the following directory :

+    ```
+    ceyon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui/ceylon
     ```

 5. The `com.redhat.ceylon.eclipse.ui` plugin depends on several OSGI bundles, which must be available inside Eclipse to be able to build it.